Azure/functions-action/README.md

 ```
 3. Paste the json response from above Azure CLI to your Github Repository > Settings > Secrets > Add a new secret > **AZURE_CREDENTIALS**

-## Create Azure function app and Deploy using GitHub Actions
+## Create Azure function app and Deploy using GitHub Actions (RBAC)
 1. Follow the tutorial [Azure Functions Quickstart](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code)
 2. Pick a template from the following table depends on your Azure Functions **runtime** and **OS type** and place the template to `.github/workflows/` in your project repository.
 3. Change `app-name` to your function app name.
-4. Commit and push your project to GitHub repository, you should see a new GitHub Action initiated in **Actions** tab.
+4. Commit and push your project to GitHub repository, you should see a new GitHub workflow initiated in **Actions** tab.

 | Templates  | Windows |  Linux |
 |------------|---------|--------|